mskyaxl/wsl-terminal/README.md

 ## Tools

+Files in `tools` directory:

-`tools/1-add-open-wsl-terminal-here-menu.js`: Add `Open wsl-terminal Here` context menu to `explorer.exe`.
+`1-add-open-wsl-terminal-here-menu.js`: add `Open wsl-terminal Here` context menu to `explorer.exe`.

-`tools/1-remove-open-wsl-terminal-here-menu.js`: Remove `Open wsl-terminal Here` context menu.
+`1-remove-open-wsl-terminal-here-menu.js`: remove `Open wsl-terminal Here` context menu.

-`tools/2-add-wsl-terminal-dir-to-path.js`: Add `wsl-terminal` directory to `Path` environment variable.
+`2-add-wsl-terminal-dir-to-path.js`: add `wsl-terminal` directory to `Path` environment variable.

-`tools/2-remove-wsl-terminal-dir-from-path.js`: Remove `wsl-terminal` directory from `Path` environment variable.
+`2-remove-wsl-terminal-dir-from-path.js`: remove `wsl-terminal` directory from `Path` environment variable.

-`tools/3-write-distro-guids-to-config-file.js`: Write distro guids to `etc/wsl-terminal.conf`.
+`3-write-distro-guids-to-config-file.js`: write distro guids to `etc/wsl-terminal.conf`.

-`tools/4-create-start-menu-shortcut.js`: Create a start menu shortcut to `open-wsl -C ~`.
+`4-create-start-menu-shortcut.js`: create a start menu shortcut to `open-wsl -C ~`.

-`tools/4-create-start-menu-shortcut-login-shell.js`: Create a start menu shortcut to `open-wsl -l`.
+`4-create-start-menu-shortcut-login-shell.js`: create a start menu shortcut to `open-wsl -l`.

-`tools/4-remove-all-start-menu-shortcuts.js`: Remove all wsl-terminal start menu shortcuts.
+`4-remove-all-start-menu-shortcuts.js`: remove all wsl-terminal start menu shortcuts.

 Double click any `.js` files to run it.
 If it was open by any editor, open it with `Microsoft (R) Windows Based Script Host`, or open a `cmd.exe` in `tools` directory and run `wscript xxx.js`.